stefreschke/hwr-oop-project-template/README.md

 ## Abstract

-For our project, we are creating a library that helps implement the Leitner system for index card supported learning.
+For our project, we are creating a library that helps to implement the Leitner system for index card supported learning.

 The most important features of our project are:
 1. Topic creation
 2. Card creation
-3. Choice between 3, 5 and 7 box systems per topic
+3. Choice between 3, 5 and 7 box systems per
-4. Card history
+4. Drawing a random card from boxes that need to be learned
-5. Drawing a random card from boxes that need to be learned
+5. Card history

 We encountered the following interesting problems:
 - objetct oriented design (especially SRP)